 Job Shadowing Information for Sponsors

-The program is open to first-year, sophomore, and junior students eager to learn about different industries and roles.
-Winter Break is extended this year, so “snapshots” will take place from January 4-January 29.
+The program is open to first-years, sophomores, and juniors eager to learn about different industries and roles.
+“Snapshots” will take place anytime between December 27, 2021 and January 18, 2022.

-If you have any questions, please don’t hesitate to contact Margaret Schilling ’91, employer development specialist.
+If you have any questions, please don’t hesitate to contact Abby Taylor, director of employer engagement.

 How the Program Works